mike14747/strat-ratings-guide/docs/instructions.md

 ### Steps from receiving the new ratings guide to showing all the wOPS numbers

--   Convert _Ballpark.text_ team by team singles/homers data to _data/bp_ratings.xlsx_ where the formatted data column can be added to _data/bp_ratings.sql_, then imported to the _ratings_guide_ database in MySQL Workbench using copy/paste of the whole _data/bp_ratings.sql_ file..
+Convert _Ballpark.txt_ team by team singles/homers data to _data/bp_ratings.xlsx_ where the formatted data column can be added to _data/bp_ratings.sql_, then imported to the _ratings_guide_ database in MySQL Workbench using copy/paste of the whole _data/bp_ratings.sql_ file..

--   Convert the hitter and pitcher data files into database ready data:
+Convert the hitter and pitcher data files into database ready data:

 -   Open the _Hitters.xls_ and _Pitchers.xls_ files that come in the ratings disk
 -   Save each to: _Hitters.xlsx_ and _Pitchers.xlsx_ (this will use Excel's latest format and protect the original data from alteration).
 -   Rename the lone sheet in each file to _Original_, then copy it to the end and rename the name sheet to _Modified_.
 -   Working from the _Modified_ sheet in each file, set the font to _Calibri_ and _12pt_.
 -   Set the top row to a light gray background, then freeze the top row in each file.
 -   Set the row height for all rows to _18.00_.
 -   Remove all hitters and pitchers that don't have a blank **Location** cell (there will be many that have M or X). **However**, you might find that a couple low IP, carded pitchers might have been part of the X players group and have to be brough back in from the original file.
 -   Remove all uncarded players.
 This will be easy to do for hitters (100+ AB)... harder for pitchers.
+-   Make sure Strat's and baseball-reference's real team abbreviations haven't changed from what they've been.

 Modifying the columns in _Hitters.xls_ and _Pitchers.xls_ files: